jozefg/blog/posts/2015-08-26-type-in-type.md

     4. russell-not-in-russell : not(member(Russell; Russell))
     ⊢ void

-We'd like to imply just apply `assumption` but it's not immediately applicable due to some technically details (basically we can only apply an assumption in a proof irrelevant context but we have to unfold `Russell` and introduce it to demonstrate that it's
+We'd like to just apply `assumption` but it's not immediately applicable due to some technically details (basically we can only apply an assumption in a proof irrelevant context but we have to unfold `Russell` and introduce it to demonstrate that it's